-In the early 2000's, if this were true, generally one or both partners would state, "I know what the Bible says, where the church stands, and what our parents believe but ..."
+In the early 2000's, if this were true, generally one or both partners would state something to the effect of, "I know what the Bible says, where the church stands, and what our parents believe but..."

 Nowadays, that is no longer the case.
 When discussing sexual activity and cohabitation prior to marriage, most couples discuss it in rather matter of fact terms.
 There are no longer, "I know what...but...." statements made.
 Sexual activity prior to marriage is often an assumed behavior.